sjiaire/cr-site-natacha/content/rental_apartments/charming-remera.md

 **Furnished 1-Bedroom Apartment for Rent - Remera**

 Stay in this authentic 1-bedroom furnished apartment located on the 1st floor of a vast 14-units’ complex of Remera nearby RDB.
-Remera is a lively neighborhood with several shops, restaurants, banks and other amenities.
+Remera is a lively neighborhood with several shops, restaurants, banks and other services.

 This charming residence is neat and functional.
 It has pleasant lounge, a small kitchen, a welcoming en suite bedroom and balconies with a panoramic view.
 In addition, high-speed internet, security and housekeeping services are complimentary!